You are at the top of the page

 • New experiences, social and emotional development within P-Level.

-• Speaking and Listening, significant historical events, people, and places in their locality within KS1 History.
+• Speaking and listening, significant historical events, people, and places in their locality within KS1 History.

-• Speaking and Listening, extending chronological knowledge beyond 1066 and a local history study within KS2 History.
+• Speaking and listening, extending chronological knowledge beyond 1066 and a local history study within KS2 History.

 Learning objectives

-• Familiarise pupils with spaces and rooms.
+• Familiarise students with spaces and rooms.

 • Highlight themes, busy spaces and who can help.